Nonlinear Information Bottleneck: Introduction

-Here $I(\cdot;\cdot)$ is mutual information~\cite{cover_elements_2012_newversion} and $\beta \in [0,1]$ is a parameter that controls the trade-off between compression and prediction\footnote{Note that $\beta > 1$ can be ignored, since these values lead only to `trivial' solutions.
-This is because $M-X-Y$ form a Markov chain, and the data processing inequality~\cite{cover_elements_2012_newversion} states that $I(X;M) \ge I(Y;M)$.
-Thus, for $\beta > 1$, the optimal possible value for $\LIB$ is 0, which can be achieved by making $M$ independent of $X$.}.
-Thus, IB finds the encoding map which minimizes mutual information between ${X}$ and ${M}$ (i.e., $M$ maximally compresses $X$), while maximizing mutual information between ${M}$ and ${Y}$ (i.e., $M$ optimally predicts $Y$).
-When $\beta$ is large, IB will favor maximal compression of $X$; this can be achieved by making $M$ completely independent of $X$ (thus also from $Y$).
-When $\beta$ is small, IB will favor solutions in which $M$ captures maximal information about $Y$.
-In the limit $\beta \rightarrow 0$, $M$ will recover the minimal sufficient statistics in $X$ for $Y$~\cite{shamir2010learning}.
-The following example illustrates a possible use-case of IB.
-Consider a situation where observations of $X$ are made at one physical location while the prediction of $Y$ is made at a different physical location.
-If these two locations are connected by a low-capacity channel, then it is desirable to transmit as little data as possible between them.
-For instance, suppose that a remote weather station is making detailed recordings of meteorological data, which are then sent to a central server and used to make probabilistic predictions about weather conditions for the next day.
-If the channel between the weather station and server has low capacity, then it is important that the information transmitted from the weather station to the server is highly compressed.
-Minimizing the IB objective amounts to finding a compressed representation ($M$) of meteorological data ($X$), which can then be transmitted across a low capacity channel and used to optimally predict future weather ($Y$).
-Note that it is also possible to use other measures of compression, such as the Shannon entropy $H(M)$ rather that $I(X;M)$~\cite{strouse_deterministic_2017}, though such considerations are outside the scope of the present work.
+The following example illustrates how IB might be used.
+Suppose that a remote weather station makes detailed recordings of meteorological data ($X$), which are then encoded and sent to a central server ($\M$) and used to predict weather conditions for the next day ($Y$).
+If the channel between the weather station and server has low capacity, then the information transmitted from the weather station to the server must be compressed.
+Minimizing the IB objective amounts to finding a compressed representation of meteorological data which can be transmitted across a low capacity channel (have low $\IXM$) and used to optimally predict future weather (have high $\IYM$).
+The IB curve specifies the trade-off between channel capacity and accurate prediction.